AIDGH/Rouge-Ncurses/README.md

 broken ancientkey: 0
 level: 0
 game: 0 (0 -> new game | 1 -> have a previouse game)
-(If therre is a game it will be saved here)
+(If there is a game it will be saved here)
 }

 So don't change or write anything in that.